smscommunity/sms-guide/_game/shines/sirena/episode1.md

 ---

 # Sirena 1
 Sirena 1 is one of the most memorable and creepy levels in the game.
-It's also a level where you can easily lost large amounts of time to RNG, depending on how the manta reacts to you, how it splits, and how your water hits it.
+It's also a level where you can easily lose large amounts of time to RNG, depending on how the manta reacts to you, how it splits, and how your water hits it.

 <details markdown="block">
   <summary markdown="span">